-- Lab attendance is very important and strongly encouraged.
-Students will receive participation grades, which account for a substantial portion of the final lab grade.
-Students are responsible for all materials, assignments, and announcements covered in the lab.
-I would suggest exchanging email addresses or phone numbers with at least 2 of your classmates in the unlikely event that you are absent and need to know what you missed. - If a student misses an in-class assignment or experiment, this cannot be made up at a later date.
-Homework assignments must be handed in THE DAY THEY ARE DUE; no late assignments will be accepted.
+Lab attendance is very important and strongly encouraged.
+If a student misses an in-class assignment or experiment, this cannot be made up at a later date.
+Homework assignments must be handed in THE DAY THEY ARE DUE!
+I will ONLY accept homework assignments BEFORE 5pm on the Tuesday they are due.
+I would prefer you turn them in at the beginning of class, but if for some reason your printer doesn't work at 8am, or your dog eats it, etc, I will give you until 5:00pm to BOTH e-mail me a copy and place a hard copy in my mailbox.
+If a student cannot attend class and wishes to turn in a homework on-time, the assignment must be emailed to me prior to the beginning of the class on which the assignment is due.
+If you know in advance you'll be absent, please leave a hard copy in my mailbox as well.
 All homework assignments are due within the first 10 minutes of the lab period.

-You must give me HARD COPY of all assignments you turn in. - If a student cannot attend class and wishes to turn in a homework on-time, the assignment must emailed to me prior to the beginning of the class in which the assignment is due.
-If you know in advance you'll be absent, please leave a hard copy of the assignment in my mailbox in addition to emailing it to me. - Writing assignments must be typed and double spaced, in 12pt font with 1inch margins.
+You must give me HARD COPY of all assignments you turn in.
+If you email me an assignment, you must also print it off and leave it in my mail box prior to the due date.
+Writing assignments must be typed and double spaced, in 12pt font with 1inch margins.
 The only acceptable fonts for submitted assignments are Times New Roman or Arial.
 Since spelling and grammar check is available on word processing systems, any errors of this type will count heavily against the grade.
+Save all your corrected assignments; you may be required to turn in corrected drafts along with final copies of papers.

+One more note about absences: If you miss a class, YOU are responsible for the material covered and announcements made in your absence.
+I would suggest exchanging email addresses or phone numbers with at least 2 of your classmates in the unlikely event that you are absent and need to know what you missed.

-Save all of your corrected assignments; you may be required to turn in corrected drafts along with final copies of papers. - Snow days/School closings: If the GMU campus closes on a class day that you are to turn in a writing assignment, you must STILL email me that writing assignment by 5pm THE DAY IT IS DUE.
-You must then have a paper copy of that same e-mailed assignment turned in to my mailbox no later than 5pm the first day that campus re-opens (mostly likely the following day).
-Changes made between emailing me your assignment and turning in a hard copy will be considered a violation of the honor code
+SNOW DAYS/Campus Closings: If the GMU campus closes on a class day that you are to turn in a writing assignment, you must STILL email me that writing assignment by 5pm THE DAY IT IS DUE.
+You must then have a paper copy of that same e-mailed assignment turned in to my mailbox no later than 5pm the first day that campus reopens (mostly likely the following day).
+Changes made between emailing me your assignment and turning in a hard copy will be considered a violation of the honor code.

+HONOR CODE

-HONOR CODE: All provisions of the GMU Honor Code will be followed in this class.
+All provisions of the GMU Honor Code will be followed in this class.
 Although student discussion is encouraged, and labs will sometimes involve group work, all writing assignments must be completed individually.
-Lab reports are expected to be the student's own work.
-Students may use books, notes, and other sources in preparing lab reports.
+Lab papers are expected to be the student's own work.
+Students may use books, notes, and consult other sources in preparing lab reports.
 Under no circumstances are you to collectively write papers with another student.
 This is considered to be plagiarism and plagiarism of any kind will not be tolerated.
 Work such as library references, statistics, and reports of the research studies should be each student's own work.
 Quotations in lab reports should be minimal and the appropriate citation must be given.